rlskoeser/rlskoeser.github.io/_posts/2017-06-07-data-information.md

     - aigaconverge
 ---

+*Data as a medium, design collaboration with scientists.
-*Notes from a long paper session at [AIGA Converge Design Educators Conference](http://converge.aiga.org/) on June 2, 2017.*
+Notes from a long paper session at [AIGA Converge Design Educators Conference](http://converge.aiga.org/) on June 2, 2017.*

 {% include _toc.html %}